 This public symposium was held in-person at Victoria University of Wellington‘s Kelburn Campus.
 You can watch our patron, Rt.
 Hon.
-Helen Clark’s introductory speech here:
+Helen Clark’s introductory speech below, or listen to it in podcast form here.

 Two years on from the 1st February 2021 coup d’etat Myanmar is on a trajectory to a failed rogue state.
 The military junta continues to wage a brutal war against its own people, more than 1.2 million have been internally displaced, the economy has collapsed and the UN reports that 50% of the population are living in poverty.